 This Marquis is a find for anyone predisposed to wanting such a wonderful cruiser.
 What sweetens the find is this particular Marquis was for sale (if you hadn’t noticed already) and has only 48,500 miles on it.
 As far as Mercury’s go, this one is pretty plain, having the base 180 horsepower 400 cubic inch (6.6 liter) V8 and no obvious power options on the inside.
 As I have a weak spot for big, substantial cars with lots of road-hugging weight, I would love to have it.

 The name “Marquis” replaced the entry level Mercury Monterey for 1975.
 Mercury sold 28,212 of the base Marquis sedans in 1976.
 For all derivatives of Marquis riding the 124″ wheelbase, they sold approximately 98,000 cars, excluding wagons.
-In addition to the standard 400 cubic inch V8, one could still obtain a 460 cubic inch (7.5 liter) V8 to help pull around your 4500 to 4700 pound car.
+In addition to the standard 400 cubic inch V8, one could still obtain the 460 cubic inch (7.5 liter) V8 to help pull around your 4500 to 4700 pound car.

 Does this sound heavy?
 It’s comparable to a new Honda Odyssey minivan.